fictive-kin/openrecipes/README.md

 To gather data for Open Recipes, we are building spiders based on [Scrapy](http://scrapy.org), a web scraping framework written in Python.
 We are using [Scrapy v0.16](http://doc.scrapy.org/en/0.16/) at the moment.
 To contribute spiders for sites, you should have basic familiarity with:

 * Python
-* git
+* Git
 * HTML and/or XML

 ### Setting up a dev environment

-*Note: this is strongly biased towards OS X. Feel free to contribute instructions for other operating systems.*
+> Note: this is strongly biased towards OS X. Feel free to contribute instructions for other operating systems.

 To get things going, you will need the following tools: